Big-Bang Nucleosynthesis on a bubble universe nucleated in Kerr-AdS$_5$ Black Hole: BBN Results

-Figure~\ref{li7} shows the abundance of ${}^{7}{\rm Li}$, which is around three times as much as that inferred from observations regardless of $N_{\rm eff}$ value.
-This is a well-known lithium problem~\cite{2011ARNPS..61...47F}, and hence, the higher-dimensional properties, i.e. dark radiation, are not relevant to the lithium problem as is already pointed out by Ref. \cite{Sasankan:2016ixg}.
+Regardless of $N_{\rm eff}$ value, all BBN models have excess ${}^{7}{\rm Li}$ abundance, which is around three times as much as that inferred from observations.
+Such a ${}^{7}{\rm Li}$ overproduction in BBN models is a well-known lithium problem~\cite{2011ARNPS..61...47F}.
+This implies that the change of ${}^{7}{\rm Li}$ abundance due to the dark radiation is too small, and hence, the higher-dimensional properties, i.e. dark radiation, are not relevant to the lithium problem as is already pointed out by Ref. \cite{Sasankan:2016ixg}.

 Finally, let us briefly comment on the higher-$1/R$ effects on the BBN.
 In our Kerr-AdS$_5$ model~\cite{2023JHEP...05..107K}, $R^{-6}$ and $R^{-8}$ terms appear when the BH rotates, as seen in Eqs.~(\ref{friedman-like_ku6}) and (\ref{friedman-like_ku8}).
 We found that these terms are valid in only a very short timescale after the birth of the Universe and finally have little impact on BBN abundance.
 Indeed, we investigate the critical coefficient of $R^{-6}$ term, $W=-2Ma^2$, which can change the $Y_p$ value, and find that it is the order of $\sim10^{10}$.
 This value is much higher than that in our Kerr-AdS$_5$ model $W\sim\mathcal{O}(10^{-8})$, implying that $R^{-6}$ term is negligible.
 Regarding the $R^{-8}$ term, it is even little compared to the $R^{-6}$ term.